jfey/SmallThings/boards/jetson-nano.md

 ##  Commercial Case

-A commercial case has been ordered but has not yet arrived.
+In the meantime a commercial case is in use.

 ##  Power Supply